-IoT Inventory Cybersecurity Management
+IoT Device Inventory Management

 IoT Device Inventory

 An IoT device inventory allows organizations to understand their attack surface, ensuring that all devices are recognized, inventoried, and actively monitored.
-Without an accurate inventory, devices could be left unchecked, potentially exposing sensitive data or vulnerable systems to exploitation.
-Furthermore, as the threat landscape continues to evolve, it is crucial to prioritize high-risk assets within the inventory to enable proactive management and mitigation of cybersecurity threats.
+Without an accurate IoT inventory, devices could be left unchecked, potentially exposing sensitive data or vulnerable systems to exploitation.
+Furthermore, as the threat landscape continues to evolve, it is crucial to prioritize high-risk assets within the IoT inventory to enable proactive management and mitigation of cybersecurity risks.

-Federal IoT Device Inventory Cybersecurity
+Federal IoT Device Inventory Cyber Security

-On December 4, the White House, through a memo released by Office of Management and Budget (OMB) Director Shalanda Young, emphasized the urgent need for federal agencies to prioritize the creation of Internet of Things (IoT) device inventories by the end of fiscal year 2024.
+On December 4, the White House, through a memo released by the Office of Management and Budget (OMB) Director Shalanda Young, emphasized the urgent need for federal agencies to prioritize the creation of Internet of Things (IoT) device inventories by the end of the fiscal year 2024.
 This initiative is aimed at enhancing the cybersecurity infrastructure of the United States Government.

 Why IoT Device Inventory Matters

 “Agencies must have a clear understanding of the devices connected, IT/OT/IoT inventories, within their information systems to gauge cybersecurity risk to their missions and operations,” states the Office of Management and Budget (OMB) memo.
-In today’s increasingly interconnected and automated world, IoT devices present new, more complex vectors for cyber threats.

 Sepio’s Role in IoT Device Inventory